MicrosoftDocs/dataexplorer-docs/data-explorer/web-results-grid.md

 1. Select the first result in the `StormSummary` column, which should be the last column.

 1. Right-click on a field within a dynamic data and select **Add as filter**.
-For example, add the `Location` in the `Details` field as a filter.
+For example, right-click on the `Location` field and add it as a filter.

     :::image type="content" source="media/web-query-data/add-dynamic-field-as-filter.png" alt-text="Screenshot of add as filter option from dynamic field." lightbox="media/web-query-data/add-dynamic-field-as-filter.png":::